 The AFA has developed these guidelines to reduce the risk of extreme weather (lightning, heat etc) related injuries to competitors, dogs, judges and other officials and members of the public involved in Flyball events or activities.
 This document also contains a number of guidelines to help Judges and other officials in recognising and managing extreme weather.
-These guidelines are intended to operate alongside other related policies including the Competition Cancellation Policy.
+These guidelines are intended to operate alongside other related policies including Policy No.4 Race Meeting Cancellation Policy.
 All members should use their judgement and common sense in the application of these guidelines.